 Pickup and Delivery

-Contractor shall pick up tubs of mail with every day, excluding weekends or the Judicial Council holidays listed below from the Judicial Council, located at 455 Golden Gate Avenue, San Francisco, California.
+Contractor shall pick up tubs of mail with every day, excluding weekends or the Judicial Council holidays listed below from the Judicial Council, located at 2850 Gateway Oaks Drive, Suite 300, Sacramento, California 95833.

 Mail picked up will be postmarked and have postage.